Creative Briefs: Guide + Templates & Examples

 We have singled out some of the most popular ones here and created free editable templates that you can use for your projects.

-Simple creative brief template
+Basic creative brief template

-Get our simple creative brief template
+Get our basic creative brief template

 Marketing creative brief template